Carolyn Yim is a multi-disciplinary founder and writer.

 ~

-Carolyn received her BA at Columbia University, New York, and MA at the Courtauld, London.
+Carolyn received her BA at Columbia University, New York, and MA at the Courtauld Institute of Art, London.